 “The beauty and grace that we often associate with the feminine nature of the universe wasn’t really something that I was seeing in the paintings of men through history.
 Of course there are lots of beautiful images of the masculine form by some truly wonderful artists, but I was finding that the concepts of power, strength, and dominance were often portrayed above the more ethereal nature of our true inner selves”

-“The spiritual and the physical appeared much more connected, merged, evident in everyday life, and the rich Hindu masculine/feminine iconography that was everywhere, turned on my inner creative light and compelled me to paint that which I always knew to be true: that we are spirits having a human experience, that we are each a part of the cosmic nature of the Universe, irrespective of gender, and that we too, as men, can embrace this viewpoint and let show our own divine beauty within.”
+“The mystical and the physical appeared more connected, merged, evident in everyday life, and the rich Hindu masculine/feminine iconography that was everywhere, turned on my inner creative light and compelled me to paint what I always knew to be true: that we are spirits having a human experience, that we are each a part of the cosmic nature of the Universe, irrespective of gender, and that we too, as men, can embrace this viewpoint and let show our own divine beauty within.”